Online Academy Conditions of Sale

 16.1 This contract is between the DELEGATE and UCEM Online Academy.
 No other person shall have any rights to enforce any of its terms.

 16.2 Even if UCEM Online Academy delays in enforcing this contract against the DELEGATE, UCEM Online Academy will be entitled to enforce it at a later stage.
-If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you not have do to those things or prevent us taking steps against you at a later date.
+If we do not insist immediately that you do anything you are required to do under these terms, or if we delay in taking steps against you in respect of your breaking this contract, that will not mean that you not have do to those things or prevent us taking steps against you later.

 16.3 If any of these terms and conditions are found by a court to be illegal, the rest of the contract will remain in force.
 Each of the paragraphs of these terms operates separately.
 If any court or other relevant authority decides that any of them are unlawful, the remaining paragraphs will remain in full force and effect.